tannerhelland/PhotoDemon/README.md

 ![Screenshot](https://photodemon.org/media/PD_screenshot_master.jpg)

 PhotoDemon provides a comprehensive photo editor in a 13 MB download.
 It runs on any Windows PC (XP through Win 10) and it *does not* require installation.
-It runs just fine from a USB stick, SD card, or portable drive.
+You can run it from a USB stick, SD card, or portable drive.

 PhotoDemon is open-source and available under a permissive [BSD license](#licensing).
 Contributors have translated the program into more than a dozen languages.

 You can support PhotoDemon's ongoing development [through Patreon](https://www.patreon.com/photodemon) or [with a one-time donation](https://photodemon.org/donate/).

-New contributions from coders, designers, translators, and enthusiasts are always welcome.
+New contributions from translators, coders, designers, and enthusiasts are always welcome.

 * For information on the latest stable release, visit https://photodemon.org
-* To download the program's source code, visit https://github.com/tannerhelland/PhotoDemon
+* To download a nightly build (built from the latest source code), visit https://photodemon.org/download/
-* To download a nightly build of the latest source code, visit https://photodemon.org/download/
+* To download PhotoDemon's source code, visit https://github.com/tannerhelland/PhotoDemon

 ## What makes PhotoDemon unique?